jundalisay/spblist/content/en/research/socrates/simple-republic/book-8/chapter-1.md

 - The iron and brass fell to acquiring money, land, houses, gold and silver.
 - But the gold and silver* races, do not want money as they have true riches in their own nature.
 They inclined towards virtue and the ancient order of things.

 Previously, the upper caste formerly protected the freemen as their friends and maintainers.
-But there was a battle between the lower and the upper caste.
-In the end, the upper caste enslaved the freemen and then distributing their land and houses.
-The upper caste went to war against the freemen.
+But there was a war between the upper and lower caste (freemen).
+In the end, the upper caste enslaved the freemen and then distributed their lands and houses.
 {{< /l >}}

-{{< n n="The iron became the democrats.
-The brass became the oligarchs.
-The silver became the tyrants.
-The gold became the aristocrats (philosophers).
-The upper caste therefore becomes an aristocracy, and the lower an oligarchy." >}}
+{{< n n="The iron are the workers or democrats.
+The brass are the warriors or leaders.
+The silver are the businessmen or oligarchs.
+The gold are the aristocrats (philosophers)" >}}

 {{< l a="Socrates" >}}